lserveriiev/auth0/README.md

 {"message":"All good.
 You DO NOT need to be authenticated to call /api/public."}
 ```

-Next, issue a `GET` request to `http://localhost:3010/api/private`.
+Next, issue a request `curl -v http://localhost:3010/api/private`.
 You should receive a `401 Unauthorized` response.

 To test that your API is properly secured, you can obtain a test token in the Auth0 Dashboard: